- Data shows that most hiring managers prefer to stick with more traditional questions in job interviews.

 Personal attributes or characteristics

-These are notoriously some of the most difficult questions for job candidates to answer in interviews because no one is truly comfortable talking about themselves.
-Interviewers know that as well, but these types of questions can provide valuable insight.
-This part of an interview is an excellent time for candidates to demonstrate how they stand out from the rest of the candidates.
-Providing examples of a time they overcame an obstacle at work or came up with a new system or solution the company used will leave a lasting impression on the interviewer.
+These are some of the most notoriously difficult questions for job candidates to answer in interviews, because no one is truly comfortable talking about themselves.
+Interviewers know that as well, but these questions can provide valuable insights.
+This part of an interview is an excellent time to demonstrate how you stand out from the rest of the candidates.
+Providing examples of a time you overcame an obstacle at work or came up with a new system or solution the company used will make a lasting impression on the interviewer.